georgina-szabo/Data-Science-Portfolio/README.md

 ## Analysing Garmin Fitness Tracker Data
+A clustering analysis using Python.
 Fintness data  downloaded from Garmin Vivoactive 3 Smart Watch via Garmin Connect.
 Data analysed and Clustering analysis performed.

 ## Crime Patterns and Full Moons
+A NBC classifier and clustering analysis using R.
 Exert of university project on implementing data mining techniques.
 The presence of a full moon has been linked to unsavoury behaviour including crimes.
 For this project I decided to implement a Naive Bayes Classifier on prediciting if it is a full moon based on crime characteristics in Baltimore, USA.
 A cluster analysis was also performed.